BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We presented BridgeDrive--an autonomous driving solution based on diffusion bridge policy.
-Our method provides a principled bridge diffusion framework incorporating anchor guidance and outperformed prior work by $5\%$ in success rate.
+We presented BridgeDrive, an end-to-end autonomous driving solution based on diffusion bridge policy.
+Our method provides a principled diffusion framework incorporating anchor guidance, outperforming prior work by \diff{7.72\%} and 2.45\% in success rate on Bench2Drive with PDM-Lite and LEAD datasets, respectively.
 Extensive experiments validated that BridgeDrive yielded significant performance improvements in closed-loop planning tasks.

-\textbf{Limitations and future work.} (1) While some existing methods only relies on camera input (e.g., \citet{Renz2025simlingo}), BridgeDrive also requires lidar input.
-Future work is expected to investigate BridgeDrive's capability in the absence of lidar.
-(2) Although the inference speed of BridgeDrive is suitable for real-time deployment, further acceleration can be achieved by distilling our model into a one-step model without sacrificing the generation quality \citep{xie2024distillation}.
-(3) Despite BridgeDrive's extraordinary capacity to learn complex planning tasks, it still struggles to handle out-of-distribution scenarios, as illustrated in Appendix~\ref{sec:appendix:limitation}.
+\textbf{Limitations and future work.} (1) Although the inference speed of BridgeDrive is suitable for real-time deployment, further acceleration can be achieved by distilling our diffusion model into a one-step planner without sacrificing the generation quality; see, e.g., \citet{xie2024distillation}.
+(2) Despite BridgeDrive's extraordinary capacity to learn complex planning tasks, it still struggles to handle out-of-distribution scenarios, as illustrated in Appendix~\ref{sec:appendix:limitation}.
 This limitation may be overcome by incorporating prior knowledge from VLA and post-training with reinforcement learning.